MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-hotfixing-appsource-app.md

 | 1.0.0.0 | 21.0 |
 | 2.0.0.0 | 22.0 |

-You are now submitting a new version 1.5.0.0 with the `application` property set to 22.0.0.0.
+You're now submitting a new version 1.5.0.0 with the `application` property set to 22.0.0.0.

 The technical validation will fail with an error message similar to `The submission must target at least one existing release of Business Central.`, because it would validate version 1.5.0.0 for all [!INCLUDE [prod_short](includes/prod_short.md)] releases from 22.0 (included) to 22.0 (excluded).

 Instead, you should submit a new latest version 2.1.0.0 or 3.0.0.0.

-Note that, if it passed validation, version 1.5.0.0 would not be available to any customers anyway, because:
+Note that, if it passed validation, version 1.5.0.0 wouldn't be available to any customers anyway, because:
 - customers running on [!INCLUDE [prod_short](includes/prod_short.md)] version 21.0 won't be able to upgrade to this version because of the target [!INCLUDE [prod_short](includes/prod_short.md)] version,
-- customers running on [!INCLUDE [prod_short](includes/prod_short.md)] version 22.0 will get version 2.0.0.0 which is higher.
+- customers running on [!INCLUDE [prod_short](includes/prod_short.md)] version 22.0 will get version 2.0.0.0, which is higher.

-### Example 5 - Submitting a HF with application higher than the next versions
+### Example 5 - Submitting a hotfix with application higher than the next versions

 Let's consider that you have the following versions of your app publicly available in AppSource: